Ensifer meliloti: DNA repair

 The proteins encoded by E. meliloti genes uvrA, uvrB and uvrC are employed in the repair of DNA damages by the process of nucleotide excision repair.
 E. meliloti is a desiccation tolerant bacterium.
 However, E. meliloti mutants defective in either genes uvrA, uvrB or uvrC are sensitive to desiccation, as well as to UV light.
 This finding indicates that the desiccation tolerance of wild-type E. meliloti depends on the repair of DNA damages that can be caused by desiccation.

 Bacteriophage

-Plaques in S. meliloti caused by ΦM12.
+Plaques in E. meliloti caused by ΦM12.